krishnagopika/trng-1903-1904/week-2/day4.md

 - API Server: API for the kubelets to communicate
 - Scheduler: watches pods for new pods.
 It selects worker nodes to run the pods.
-- Kube control manager: watches and controls worker nodes, manages the no of pods.
+- Kube control manager: watches and controls worker nodes, manages the no of pods, jobs and ServiceAccounts for a namespace
 - cloud control manager: KCM for a cloud provider like AWS EKS or Azure  AKS or GCP GKS or kubermatics.